 There’s a lot of talk during Christmas time of Immanuel, God coming to be with us.
 In Epiphany, we remember he didn’t leave, not for a long while.

 We often wonder about how the mundane nature of our everyday life and work can be somehow made to touch the things of the divine.
 We ask the question a lot here at the De Pree Center about what it looks like for our faith to meet our work.
 Sometimes, in the thick of our work, it’s hard to come up with an answer.
 But I’m comforted by the reality that we don’t always have to find a way to make our ordinary days meet heaven, because heaven already came down to meet our ordinary days.

 At times when we ask what the cycle of our work has to do with our faith in Jesus, maybe sometimes it’s enough to remember that they are already redeemed, somehow or another, by God’s touch.
 Jesus lived life alongside us, and that is sometimes all I need to get through a day.
 In the Monday morning of a new year, I’m grateful and blessed for a Lord like this.

-Jerome Blanco is the De Pree Center’s editorial assistant, editing the Life for Leaders Daily Devotion as well as other various content.
+Jerome Blanco is the De Pree Center’s editorial coordinator, editing the Life for Leaders Daily Devotion as well as other various content.
 He studied English and theology at Wheaton College (IL), and he holds a certificate in publishing from New York University and an MDiv, with an emphasis in theology and the arts, from Fuller Theological Seminary.
 In addition to experience in San Francisco’s literary publishing scene, Jerome has worked in ministry contexts focusing on outreach and emerging adults.
 He is currently an MFA candidate in New York University’s Writers Workshop in Paris.
 Jerome was born in Manila but also considers the San Francisco Bay Area home.